 \subsection{JavaScript Approaches}

-Since lots of third party services use JavaScripts, many researchers have tried to detect and analyze third party services by extracting features from JavaScripts.
-In this approach, static JavaScript codes have been analysed separately or along with other features related to JavaScript access to train a model that distinguishes between tracker and non tracker JavaScripts.
 In \cite{ikram2017towards}, Ikram et al. used supervised machine learning by using syntactic and semantic features from JavaScript files to predict that a JavaScript is malicious or not.
-Wu et al.~\cite{wu2016machine} used machine learning to classify whether a JavaScript code unit is tracking related or not.
-Also they identified HTTP requests generated by the third-party tracking JavaScript.
-In \cite{kaizer2016towards}, Kaizer and Gupta trained a classifier with features related to JavaScript access, cookie access, and URL information to detect machine based trackers.
+Wu et al. \cite{wu2016machine} used machine learning to classify whether a JavaScript code unit is tracking related or not.
+Also, they identified HTTP requests generated by the third-party tracking JavaScripts.
+In \cite{kaizer2016towards}, Kaizer and Gupta trained a classifier with features related to JavaScript access, cookie access, and URL information to detect machine-based trackers.
 While these approaches achieve high-grade accuracy, most of them are not robust against obfuscation techniques \cite{xu2012power-obfuscation}, \cite{xu2013jstill-obfuscation}, \cite{le2017towards-obfuscation}.